P5-wrapper/react/docs/eslint.md

 }
 ```

-4. Presets that extend the given ESLint configuration:
+3. Presets that extend the given ESLint configuration:

-- `eslint:recommended`: This is the core eslint recommended rules.
-- `plugin:react/recommended`: This plugin exports a recommended configuration that enforces React good practices.
 - `plugin:@typescript-eslint/recommended`: This plugin exports all the recommended rules for TypeScript.
-- `plugin:prettier/recommended`: This plugin disables all formatting-related ESLint rules, and only enables rules that detect potential bugs.
-Must be added as the last extension.

 ## Usage